-In this short section we extend the $\Lambda_1$ polynomial of knots to links, and what's more, we identify it with a known polynomial invariant.
+In this short section, we extend the $\Lambda_1$ polynomial of knots to links, and what is more, we identify it with a known polynomial invariant.
 We achieve both tasks at once by proving that the $\Lambda_1$ $R$-matrix is simply conjugate to the product of two Alexander $R$-matrices.